isomerpages/iras-taxacademy/_tomorrow-tax-professional/isca-support-fund.md

 The International Tax and Goods and Services Tax programmes are two of the curated programmes under the ISCA Support Fund, rolled out by the Institute of Singapore Chartered Accountants (ISCA).
 Eligible companies can enjoy funding support for these programmes.

-Please visit [ISCA Support Fund webpage](https://isca.org.sg/covid-19-series/isca-support-fund/isca-support-fund
+Please visit [ISCA Support Fund webpage](https://isca.org.sg/covid-19-series/isca-support-fund/isca-support-fund) for more details.
+As the application for the ISCA Support Fund has closed, only companies which have been awarded the funding support (received the letter of award from ISCA) can utilise the funds to support the cost of the programmes.
+For enquiries on the ISCA Support Fund, please email the ISCA team at supportfund@isca.org.sg.

 #### Qualifying Period of the Fund
 1 February 2021 to 30 June 2022